Günter Breithardt: Activity in committees and professional societies

 He also chaired the ESC, AHA and American College of Cardiology (ACC) Task Force on "Standards for analysis of ventricular late potentials using high-resolution or signal-averaged electrocardiography" (1987-1990), which was the first ever joint task force of these three major professional societies.

 Breithardt was European representative on the executive board of the International Society and Federation of Cardiology (ISFC), now World Heart Federation (WHF), from 1997 to 1998, member of the executive board of the Council on Clinical Cardiology of the WHF (2005-2008), Vice-chair of the Medical Technology Committee of the Health Research Council of the BMBF (1999-2001), Member of the Scientific Committee and Board of Trustees of the Max Delbrück Center Berlin (since 2000), Vice-chairman (2004–2006) and Chairman of the National Registry for Congenital Heart Defects (2007-2009), Spokesman and executive director of the Competence Network for Congenital Heart Defects (2008-2009), Member of the Board of the German Foundation for Heart Research (2008-2016).
+From 1998 to 2009, Breithardt served as a member of the Leducq Foundation Scientific Advisory Committee.
 From 2008 to 2013, Breithardt was a member of the international advisory board of CARIM, the cardiovascular research centre of Maastricht University.
 Since 2009, he has been the European representative to the global initiative to raise awareness of the problems caused by atrial fibrillation (AF AWARE) and a member of the international advisory board of the Interuniversitair Cardiologisch Instituut Nederland (ICIN).
 From 2011 to 2012, he was a visiting professor of the Royal Netherlands Academy of Arts and Sciences at the Netherlands Heart Institute.
 Since 2011 he has been a member of the international scientific advisory board of CardioVasculair Onderzoek Nederland (CVON).
 Since 2005, he has been a member of the scientific advisory board of the German Federal Association for Children with Heart Disease.

-Since his retirement, Breithardt has been a member of the board of the "Karla-Völlm-Stiftung zur Förderung des EMAH-Zentrums Universitätsklinik Münster".
+Since his retirement, Breithardt has been a member of the board of the "Karla-Völlm-Stiftung zur Förderung des EMAH-Zentrums Universitätsklinik Münster" and is still a Board Reviewer of the European Heart Journal.

 Breithardt is a member of the following professional societies: